pa87901/repoStarterKit/README.md

 ## Additional information
-Getting started steps are also detailed in my blog post: https://medium.com/@Preda/getting-started-on-building-a-personal-website-with-react-b44ee93b1710
+More granular instructions as a guide to building a website are included in my blog post, if needed: https://medium.com/@Preda/getting-started-on-building-a-personal-website-with-react-b44ee93b1710

-The steps to create your own website include:
+The steps to create a website include:
 1. File architecture
 2. Setting up the basic environment in Node
 3. Installing the React framework